voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note::

-    The CVAT maintainers are worked on
+    The CVAT maintainers worked on
     `an update <https://github.com/opencv/cvat/pull/3692>`_
     to resolve this issue natively.
 If you still encounter errors, the following workflow is our recommended approach to circumvent this issue.